oybekabdulazizov/TIN_project01/README.md

 "# TIN_project01"

-the current project can be found from my CodePen account: https://codepen.io/s17712
+the current project can also be found on my CodePen account: https://codepen.io/s17712